nmshd/rust-crypto/Documentation/Doc.md

 ### Supported Devices
 </summary>

-This wrapper should work for all Android devices equiped with a SE, but the focus for our group is specifically on smartphones using Samsung Knox Vault.
+This wrapper should work for all Android devices equipped with a SE, but the focus for our group is specifically on smartphones using Samsung Knox Vault.
 Therefore, testing will only be done using a Samsung smartphone, and in case there are incompatibilities between device manufacturers, Samsung will take priority.
 An up-to-date list of devices equipped with Knox Vault can be found [here](https://www.samsungknox.com/en/knox-platform/supported-devices) after selecting Knox Vault in the filter options.
 As of April 2024, the following devices are equipped with Knox Vault:

 Smartphones
 - Samsung Galaxy A 35 / A55